k3rn3lpanicc/ccc-demo/README.md

 3. Make your changes
 4. Submit a pull request

-## 👤 Author

-Created as a demonstration of privacy-preserving smart contract systems.

----

 **Remember**: This is a mock implementation.
 In production, replace the TEE with actual hardware-isolated trusted execution and implement all security measures.